 Your most valuable resources are your time, attention, and energy.
 Use them wisely and recharge often.

 This advice is from CEB’s program Sustainable Success: Mindfulness for Lawyers with Kim Nicol.
 Also check out CEB’s program The Zen Lawyer: How to Reduce Stress—A Demonstration, in which attorney Mark Rosenberg will demonstrate three practical stress-reducing techniques.
-These programs will help you improve your life in and out of the office—and they will soon be available for FREE on CEB.com!
+These programs will help you improve your life in and out of the office—and they’re available for FREE on CEB.com!

 © The Regents of the University of California, 2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.